acker1019/InterviewDemo/Geohash-php-mongodb/ReadMe.md

 ![Game Demo Preview](readme-img/geo-grid.png "Game Demo Preview")

-I know MongoDB supports the geohash currently, however, it didn't when our project needed it.
+I know MongoDB supports the Geohash currently, however, it didn't when our project needed it.

-# Applying geohash in our project
+# Applying the Geohash in our project

 The vertical length of Taiwan is 385,000 m.
 With 10 cuts (385,000 x 2<sup>-10</sup>), the areas can be cut down into squares with a length of 376 m.
 It is a reasonable length for food order matching.